Menu

 Bealtaine

 This is the Feast of Bealtaine.
 The light of the sun in the Wheel of the Year stands in the south east.
 This is the time of spring flowering, this is the time of the 'shining fire' light.
 Our celebrations are in the light of day.
+It is often said that we are entering the white part of the year.

 Bealtaine is the time of year when nature suddenly seems to burst forth from the winter grip.
 Flowers, leaves and buds erupt and proclaim the vibrancy of life.
-The underlying energies sponsor expasion, growth, fun, play, joy, bounty and invigoration.
+The underlying energies sponsor expansion, growth, fun, play, joy, bounty and invigoration.

 The name itself refers to the ritual bright summer fires.
 This is the Druidic fire light on the Hill when all other fires are extinguished.